FortniteFevers/FortniteTweetPoster/README.md

 Big thanks to [BenBot](https://benbot.stoplight.io/docs/benbot-docs) for providing us with multiple API's on the bot.

 Another huge thanks to [Fortnite-API](https://fortnite-api.com/) for providing us with many API's.

+## Contributers

+Thanks, FuneeLeaks for helping me with multiple issues in the program.
+You can follow him [here](https://twitter.com/FuneeLeaks)